 Remote dialysis will be funded by Medicare from November 2018, through a new Medicare Benefits Schedule (MBS) item number.
 The funding, which was announced as part of in the 2018 Federal Budget, means that Medicare will, for the first time, cover $590 of each dialysis...read more

 Purple House CEO Sarah Brown as been awarded HESTA Australia’s Nurse of the Year for 2017.

 As the Northern Territory’s only entrant in the Australian Nursing and Midwifery Awards, Sarah has run Purple House since 2003, after many years working as a registered nurse out bush.read more

-Western Desert Dialysis are very excited to be winners of the 2016 Indigenous Governance Award Category A (incorporated organisations).
-The announcement was made at the awards dinner on Thursday 24th November in Sydney with director Marlene Spencer and CEO Sarah Brown...read more
+Purple House are very excited to be winner of Reconciliation Australia's Indigenous Governance Award Category A (incorporated organisations) for 2016.
+The announcement was made at an awards dinner on 24 November in Sydney.
+Chair of the Indigenous Governance Awards,...read more